 - Daytime sleepiness

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam may be done.
 The doctor will ask about your sleep, habits, schedule, and medicines.

 If the cause is not clear, a sleep study may be done.
 This is done in a special lab.
 A technician will look at brain activity, breathing, and movement as you sleep.

 The goal is to improve sleep.
 This may be done by treating underlying problems or behaviors.
 Other options are: